uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 The dictionary you use will depend on the order the switches were placed.

 ### Upload some audio and set up some stations
-Navigate to `raspberrypi.local:6680/florence/` (or use the IP address if that address doesn't work).
+Navigate to `raspberrypi.local:6680/florence/` (or use the IP address if that URL doesn't work).
 Here we can upload mp3, wav, or flac format songs, or alternatively a zip file of songs.
 From these audio we can make a tracklist and assign it to a station switch.

 We can also assign internet radio stations to the station switches.
 [See here](https://help.abc.net.au/hc/en-us/articles/4402927208079-Where-can-I-find-direct-stream-URLs-for-ABC-Radio-stations-) for a list of ABC streams.

+#### Creating a playlist
+[Playlist for life](https://www.playlistforlife.org.uk/) has some tips and potential pitfalls in creating playlists for/with people living with dementia.
+[BBC Music Memories](https://musicmemories.bbcrewind.co.uk/home) has some ideas for songs based on type (popular, theme-song, classical, UK Nations, international, social), genre, and era.

+## Future Work
+One downside with the Raspberry Pi is that it can take upwards of 30 seconds, and sometimes a minute, for the player to start playing.
+One idea we would like to try is to install a noise generating circuit that started playing when the radio was turned on and was turned off by the player when it had booted completely.

 ## Mistakes
 Here's a few of the mistakes we made in building the player.

 ### The corners of the player are sharp
-Maybe a bit dangerous for some people.
+And maybe a bit dangerous for some people.

-### Stealing the Speaker Bonnet's I2S pin to use as a station switch
+### Stealing one of the Speaker Bonnet's I2S pin to use as a station switch
 We were wondering why audio was working without the extension but not when it was running, and the gstreamer output worked but the player didn't.
 It turned out that one of the station pins had been set up to use one of the I2S pins that the Pi uses to communicate with the Speaker Bonnet.
 The Speaker Bonnet exposes this pin even though it's in use by the Bonnet.